 Many carers face emotional and financial difficulties.
 Many have given up their income, employment prospects or pension rights to care for someone.
 Others attempt to juggle jobs and their caring responsibilities.
 Taking on a caring role can lead to feelings of isolation, frustration, depression and result in ill health.
 Access to information, emotional support, advocacy, financial support and opportunities to take a break can help manage the impact of caring on their lives.

-Carers Centre Newcastle provide dedicated support and information to carers aged 18 and over in Newcastle.
+Newcastle Carers (formerly Carers Centre Newcastle) provide dedicated support and information to carers aged 18 and over in Newcastle.
 We work with local organisations to develop better support services for carers and recognition of their important role.
 We also work to help carers support each other and give carers a voice in the city.

 What is a Carers Centre?